 The following conditions must be met prior to student teaching:

-- Satisfactorily completed all prerequisites and proficiencies and all professional education courses with a grade of 2.00 or better, including all methods courses (some majors require even higher grades), reading courses, and any additional courses identified by the department or program.
+- Completed all prerequisites and proficiencies and all professional education courses with a grade of C or better, including all methods courses (some majors require even higher grades), reading courses, and any additional courses identified by the department or program.

-- Have satisfactorily completed with a grade of 2.00 or higher:
+- Completed these courses with a grade of C or higher:

 - CI 2300